greyshaman/runen/README.md

 We chose Rust to implement this model, as it has a rich ecosystem and many advantages.
 These include high performance, robust security features, and compatibility with various platforms.
-I am very interested in how Rust will cope with this task, but success will also depend on the programmer's ability to build the model correctly.
+Its very interested in how Rust will cope with this task, but success will also depend on the programmer's ability to build the model correctly.